By Marty Rosen

 A few steps away, the ionic columns and sharply-peaked cupola of the Bourbon County Courthouse loom over the town with classic grace.
 A few blocks away, at the Wallis House and Arboretum, the Garden Club of Kentucky maintains flower gardens and groves of stately trees – a peaceful spot for quiet meditation or watching flocks of songbirds.

 Just across the way, in a boldly designed Beaux Art building from 1909 (originally a post office), the Hopewell Museum documents the history, culture and art of Bourbon County with exhibits that include tattered Civil War flags, tributes to the dozen or so Kentucky Derby winners who have galloped the area’s farms and the rich African-American heritage that has long shaped this part of the world.

 And if you need to relax and replenish after your stroll, visit one of the area’s restaurants for a delicious break.

 History & Relaxation

-Outside of town, you can circle back in time on the scenic highways of Bourbon County.
+Outside of town, you can circle back in time on the scenic highways of Bourbon County, Kentucky.

 South of the city, historic Claiborne Farm has been home to some of the most storied thoroughbreds in modern history and is the final resting place for the legendary Secretariat.
 (Tours are available by appointment.)
 If you’re looking for peace, solitude and sacred ground, sweet spots dot the northern part of Bourbon County where the Colville Covered Bridge, its massive wooden trusses dating to 1877, quietly spans Hinkston Creek.

 Horses, History and Hospitality.
-Bourbon County has them in abundance.
-For more information about places to go and things to do, call 859-987-8744 or visit www.parisky.com.
+Bourbon County, Kentucky has them in abundance.
+For more information about Paris, Kentucky restaurants, lodging, attractions and events, call 859-987-8744 or visit www.parisky.com.

 If You Go